Fierce punishment for Netflix that begins to notice the stiff competition from other platforms

 The streaming giant did not meet market forecasts for new subscribers and offered a weaker-than-expected forecast for early 2022, so shareholders seem to take it for granted that the company is entering a new phase of slower growth.

-Netflix shares plummet more than 20% at the opening of the New York Stock Exchange, losing at times the 400 dollarsa level that it had left behind in April 2020.
+Netflix shares plummet more than 20% on the New York Stock Exchange, losing the 400 dollars, a level that it had left behind in April 2020.

 The world’s largest streaming service added 8.3 million customers from October to December, when it launched new programming that included star-studded movies like “Red Notice” and “Don’t Look Up” and a new season of “The Witcher.” “.
 But industry analysts had expected Netflix to add 8.4 million, according to Refinitiv IBES data.